Mount Shishaldin: 1999 eruption

-This volcano has had many recorded eruptions during the 19th and 20th centuries, and a couple of reports of volcanic activity in the area during the 18th century may have referred to Shishaldin as well.
-Therefore, the volcano's entire recorded history is spotted with reports of activity.
-AVO has 24 confirmed eruptions at Shishaldin, making it the volcano with the third most confirmed eruptions (after Akutan and Pavlof).
-However, Shishaldin has the most eruptions (this means confirmed and possible eruptions) in Alaska, but half of the eruptions are unconfirmed.
-Recent, well-documented eruptions were in 1995–96 and 1999.
 Since the 1999 eruption, it has maintained seismic activity, typically having very low-magnitude volcanic earthquakes (most are below magnitude 1) every 1–2 minutes.
 During this period of non-eruptive seismic activity, it has been puffing steam, with puffs also occurring about every 1–2 minutes.
 There were reports in 2004 of small quantities of ash being emitted with the steam.
+In 2014, a low-level effusive eruption cycle started which lasted into 2016.